Rules of the Ohio Senate

 Rule 24.
 (Votes Required by Committee; Reconsideration by Committee.)

-majority of all members constituting a committee shall be necessary to agree to any motion to recommend for passage or
+members constituting a committee shall be necessary to agree to any motion to recommend for passage or to postpone indefinitely

 Rule 25.
 (Measures Postponed Indefinitely.)